axllent/mailpit-website/content/docs/install/systemd.md

 title: Systemd integration
 description: Configure your Mailpit service to start automatically using systemd
 aliases:
     - /docs/install/systemd-integration/
 weight: 15
 ---

 Mailpit can be easily configured via systemd to automatically start when your computer starts.
-There are few points worth noting before you do:
+There are a few points worth noting before you do:

 1. It is advisable not to run the service as "root" for security purposes.
-For this example we will use a user and group called "mailpit", but this could be any existing user on your machine.
+For this example, we will use a user and group called "mailpit", but this could be any existing user on your machine.
-2. The database store must be read/writable by this user otherwise Mailpit will fail to start.
-For this example we use `/var/lib/mailpit/mailpit.db`
+2. The database store must be readable and writable by this user; otherwise, Mailpit will fail to start.
+For this example, we use `/var/lib/mailpit/mailpit.db`.

-Create a systemd service configuration file in `/etc/systemd/system/mailpit.service`
+Create a systemd service configuration file in `/etc/systemd/system/mailpit.service`:

 ```shell
 [Unit]